csdms/ivy/README.md

 # CSDMS Ivy

-CSDMS Ivy is a collection of lessons on open source software development and community cyberinfrastructure written and maintained by the
+CSDMS Ivy is a collection of instructional materials on

+* modern, collaborative scientific software development
+* use of community cyberinfrastructure tools

+for scientists specializing in earth surface process modeling.

+CSDMS Ivy is
+written and maintained by the
 [Community Surface Dynamics Modeling System ](https://csdms.colorado.edu)(CSDMS).

 ## Lessons

-The CSDMS Ivy lessons are modular and independent, although the ordering below represents a typical progression.
+CSDMS Ivy lessons are modular and independent, although the ordering below represents a typical progression.
-If Anaconda and a `git` client are installed on a user's computer, the lessons can be run locally;
+The lessons can be run locally if a user installs Anaconda and a `git` client on their computer.
-all lessons are also available to run on the [OpenEarthscape JupyterHub][jhub].
+All lessons are also available to run on the [OpenEarthscape JupyterHub][jhub].

 | Topic | Run on...